xavjamito/tsed/docs-new/docs/controllers.md

 ### Throw exceptions

-You can use [@tsed/exceptions](/docs/exceptions) or similar module to throw an http exception.
+You can use [@tsed/exceptions](/docs/exceptions) or similar module to throw a http exception.
 All exception will be intercepted by PlatformExceptions and will be sent to the client.

 Here is an example: